 An Academic’s Story

-Chris Courtney is a Western New York Prosperity Fellow and current Ph.D.
-Candidate in Management Strategy and Entrepreneurship at the University at Buffalo.
-Chris is the recipient of the Dean’s Award for Ph.D.
-Student Research Excellence, awarded to a senior School of Management Ph.D. student who has demonstrated exceptional research and the highest potential as a scholar, based on journal publications, research awards, presentations and papers at top conferences.
-Chris’s research is focused on crowdfunding for its potential to help entrepreneurs fund early stage ventures where traditional financing is not available.
-His work is published in Entrepreneurship Theory and Practice, one of the leading entrepreneurship journals.
-He also worked with the Kauffman Foundation to develop an industry report on entrepreneurial financing titled “Changing Capital: Emerging Trends in Entrepreneurial Finance.”
-He has been invited to present his crowdfunding research at the 2016 (Anaheim, CA) and 2017 (Atlanta, GA) Academy of Management Annual Meetings and the 2016 Darden and Cambridge Judge Entrepreneurship and Innovation Research Conference in Washington, DC.
+Chris Courtney is an Assistant Professor of Entrepreneurship and Strategic Management at the University of Richmond and a Western New York Prosperity Fellow.
+Chris graduated from the University at Buffalo with a Ph.D. in Strategic Management and Entrepreneurship.
+Chris is the recipient of the Dean's Award for Ph.D.
+Student Research Excellence, awarded to a senior School of Management Ph.D. student who has demonstrated exceptional research and the highest potential as a scholar, based on journal publications, research awards, presentations, and papers at top conferences.
+Chris's research is focused on crowdfunding for its potential to help entrepreneurs fund early-stage ventures where traditional financing is not available.
+His work has been published in Entrepreneurship Theory and Practice, one of the leading entrepreneurship journals.
+He also worked with the Kauffman Foundation to develop an industry report on entrepreneurial financing titled "Changing Capital: Emerging Trends in Entrepreneurial Finance."
+He has been invited to present his crowdfunding research at numerous conferences.
 His research has also gained media attention and is featured in Forbes, Entrepreneur, News Day, and Crowdfund Insider.
-Chris was the recipient of the Arun Jain Fellowship while working on his MBA, and his team won third place in the 2012 NYS Business Plan Competition.
-Before returning to school he ran his own business for more than eight years, providing reverse logistic and remanufacturing solutions to larger retailers.
-He served as an adjunct instructor in the Computer Science department at Niagara County Community College and currently teaches entrepreneurship and strategy at UB.
+Chris was the Arun Jain Fellowship recipient while working on his MBA, and his team won third place in the 2012 NYS Business Plan Competition.
+Before returning to school, he ran his own e-commerce business for a decade, providing reverse logistic and remanufacturing solutions to larger retailers.
+He has taught Innovation, Entrepreneurship, and Strategic Management courses at the University of Richmond and the University of Buffalo.
+He also served as an adjunct instructor in the Computer Science department at Niagara County Community College.
 He previously served on the Board of Directors for the Greater South Buffalo Chamber of Commerce.
-He and his family served as the Ambassador Family for the March of Dimes, on the Family Advisory Council at Women and Children’s Hospital of Buffalo, and as volunteers for Wings Flights of Hope.
+He and his family served as the Ambassador Family for the March of Dimes, on the Family Advisory Council at Women and Children's Hospital of Buffalo, and as volunteers for Wings Flights of Hope.
 Chris has worked at the Erie County Industrial Development Agency in the International Program, helping small businesses expand internationally.
 He completed a two-year professional development program and is now LeaderCORE certified at the Role Model level.
-Chris was named the 2017 “Someone You Should Know” by the West Seneca Bee.
+Chris was named the 2017 "Someone You Should Know" by the West Seneca Bee.

 Resolving information asymmetry: Signaling, endorsement, and crowdfunding success